 UAV Navigation can adopt one of two approaches to Adaptation, depending on customer requirements:

-- Simple Adaptation: suitable for low-cost UAVs where the development of a full simulator is not required and flight trials can be conducted safely during development of the gains settings.
+Suitable for UAVs where the full physical/aerodynamic characteristics (including stability derivatives) are not available and flight trials can be conducted safely during development of the config files.

-With the basic configuration, UAVN then conducts initial flight tests with the assistance of an External Pilot (aka 'Safety Pilot').
+With the basic configuration, UAV Navigation then conducts initial flight tests with the assistance of an External Pilot (aka 'Safety Pilot').
 The aim is to tune the control loops in real time, including SAS and CAS, and Guidance loops.